Burtannia/fix-multiplayer-mob-despawn/README.md

 Rather than requiring the spawning of a dummy player near the overworld bridge, this mod instead detects when a mob has travelled through a nether portal.
 If it has then we temporarily disable the 128-block despawn rule for that mob thus allowing it to persist.

+This is also the author's preference instead of the command based approach used in the Fix for Mob Despawn plugin.

 In order to minimise unintended consequences, we automatically re-enable the rule after 60 seconds.
 Note that the mob will not necessarily despawn after 60 seconds, it will just revert to its original despawning checks.